Return to the GFDL Statistical Downscaling Team’s Home Page

 ESTCP: DoD Environmental Security Technology Certification Program

-In 2023, the NOAA-GFDL ESD team will begin a three year, multi-institutional project funded by DOD ESTCP.
+In late 2023, the NOAA-GFDL ESD team began a three year, multi-institutional project funded by DOD ESTCP.
 The project’s title is Fit for Purpose?
 An Integrative Assessment of State-of-the-Science Downscaling Methods for DoD Infrastructure Planning. under the topic “Climate Model Comparative Assessment for DoD Infrastructure Applications.”
 [Link to announcement of selection].
 The GFDL ESD Team will be partnering with researchers from NCAR’s computation hydrology team, Cornell University, and Mitre Corporation.

 In 2017, the NOAA-GFDL ESD team partnered on a DoD ESTCP-funded project with researchers affiliated with three entities in Boulder, CO; namely NCAR-IMAGe-RISC, NOAA-ESRL PSD, and its CIRES-Univ. of Colorado cooperative institute.
 That ESTCP project used input data sets derived from regional dynamic climate models run as part of the North American Coordinated Regional Climate Downscaling Experiment (NA-CORDEX) program.